Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ![](./Images/design.png)

-This design uses the _AIE Kenrel_ block to import the Overlap-Save kernel and uses the _ AIE Class Kernel_ block to import the kernel that applies the freqency domain coefficinets.
+This design uses the _AIE Kenrel_ block to import the Overlap-Save kernel and uses the _AIE Class Kernel_ block to import the kernel that applies the freqency domain coefficinets.

-The definition of the Overlap-Save is shown below:
+The definition of the Overlap-Save kernel is shown below:

 ```
 void __attribute__ ((noinline)) overlap_save( adf::input_buffer<cint16,adf::extents<WIN_SIZE>, adf::margin<TAP_NUM> > & restrict win_i,